artur9010/charts/renterd/README.md

 - runs renterd as non-root user

 ## Changelog

+### 1.2.5
+- Added an option to use sqlite backend, just leave database secret name empty and disable built-in mysql.
+- Disabled built-in mysql chart by default, to enable it set `mysql.enalbed` to true.
+- Upgraded renterd to 1.0.8

 ### 1.2.4
 - Added an option to disable autopilot if not needed (eq. you have some custom solution to form contracts) - `autopilot.enabled` (default: `true`)